TeamLinux01/tailscale-caddy-dns/README.md

       - TS_ENABLE=true
       # Optional: Host name used on the tailnet.
 It will automatically be pulled from system if not provided.
       - TS_HOSTNAME=proxy
-      # Optional only if TS_ENABLE is not set to "true".
+      # Only needed if TS_ENABLE is set to "true".
 The Tailscale Auth key that is generated at https://login.tailscale.com/admin/settings/keys
       - TS_AUTH_KEY=${TS_AUTH_KEY}
       # Optional: Extra arguments for tailscale.
 Used for OAuth authentication.
       - TS_EXTRA_ARGS=